thealkly/esp8266-MQTT-Thermostat/thermomat_device/README.md

-# i only use the espmqtt.ino file as the main programm
+I only use the espmqtt.ino file as the main programm

 # ESP Wiring